David Graf: Screen Actors Guild

-Besides his acting, Graf was a respected representative of the Screen Actors Guild.
+Besides his acting, Graf was a representative of the Screen Actors Guild.
 As well as serving as a Hollywood union rep, he was on SAG's national board, TV-theatrical steering committee, and national disciplinary review committee.
 Graf sought fair treatment for his fellow actors and actresses, which included efforts for better working conditions for the acting community.

 Personal life

 Graf married Kathryn Graf in 1983.
 They had two sons.

 Death

-While attending his brother-in-law's wedding in Phoenix, Arizona with his wife and two sons, Graf died from a sudden heart attack on April 7, 2001, nine days before his 51st birthday.
-His funeral was attended by many cast members from the Police Academy films.
-Graf is buried at Forest Rose Cemetery in Lancaster, Ohio.
+While attending his brother-in-law's wedding in Phoenix, Arizona, on April 7, 2001, Graf died from a sudden heart attack at the age of 50.
+He is buried at Forest Rose Cemetery in Lancaster, Ohio.